matheusmercadante/MatheusMercadante/README.md

 About me:

-- 🔭 I'm currently learning a lot and working on DevOps
+- 🔭 I'm currently learning a lot and working on DevOps and GitOps
 - 🌱 I'm currently seeking mastery of JavaScript, TypeScript and NodeJS
 - ✊🏽 I try to collaborate on social impact projects
 - 💡 I try to help people who are starting in programming